VJ1224/django/README.md

-# Collection of Django apps
+# Study Planner

-All the projects I have created using the Django framework in Python
+A collection of web apps to help plan your work.

 ## Projects